Clyde in Sandusky County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-McPherson Cemetery (here, next to this marker); General James Birdseye McPherson (within shouting distance of this marker); McPherson Birthplace (approx. half a mile away); Seneca John, Noted Chief (approx. 4.6 miles away); Circuit Riders / Bishop John Seybert (approx. 6.8 miles away); Fremont (approx. 7.9 miles away); Indian Gantlet and Race Course (approx. 7.9 miles away); Soldier's Monument (approx. 7.9 miles away).
+McPherson Cemetery (here, next to this marker); General James Birdseye McPherson (within shouting distance of this marker); McPherson Birthplace (approx. half a mile away); The Underground Railroad/Escaping Slavery In North Central Ohio (approx. 4.2 miles away); Seneca John, Noted Chief (approx. 4.6 miles away); Circuit Riders / Bishop John Seybert (approx. 6.8 miles away); The Tremont House (approx. 7.2 miles away); Henry Morrison Flagler (approx. 7.3 miles away).
 Touch for a list and map of all markers in Clyde.

 More about this marker.
 Note that, while the dedication plaque identifies it was installed in 1922, the statue itself was dedicated on July 22, 1881.
 The statue was sculpted by Louis T. Rebisso (1837-1899) and cast in the Cincinnati Art Foundry.

 Also see . . .